About the Council

 Time commitment: Meetings, preparation, & consultations (30 days per year)*

-Committee/task group participation, other (equivalent of 6 to 10 days per year)**
+Committee/task group participation, other (the equivalent of 6 to 10 days per year)**

 Accountability: The Council is collectively accountable to the residents of Borden, and other stakeholders.
-They are accountable for the Council’s performance in relation to its mission and strategic objectives and for the effective stewardship of financial and human resources.
+They are accountable for the Council’s performance of its mission and strategic objectives and for the effective stewardship of financial and human resources.

-Authority: Individual Councillors have no authority to approve actions by Village of Borden, to direct staff, or to speak on behalf of Borden, unless given such authority by the Council.
+Authority: Individual Councilors have no authority to approve actions by the Village of Borden, to direct staff, or to speak on behalf of Borden, unless given such authority by the Council.

-Responsibility: Councillors are responsible for acting in the best long-term interests of Borden and its members; and will bring to the task of informed decision-making, a broad knowledge and an inclusive perspective.
+Responsibility: Councilors are responsible for acting in the best long-term interests of Borden and its members; and will bring to the task of informed decision-making, a broad knowledge, and an inclusive perspective.

 General Duties: Every member of the Council is expected to do the following: